-If you look at any vulture, have skin rather tan feathers This is for sanitation reasons.
-Because they stick their heads into the carcasses of dead animals, the skin is easier to keep clean than feathers
+If you look at any vulture, have skin rather than feathers This is for sanitation reasons.
+Because they stick their heads into the carcasses of dead animals, the skin is easier to keep clean than feathers.

 Should you be in the market for a vulture or pair, I know a guy – his prices for picking up your bird in some African country are published below.

-As we follow the path of these majestic scavengers of the sky we learned the term “Condor” belongs in two distinct bird species but are both referred to as “New World” vultures
+As we follow the path of these majestic scavengers of the sky we learned the term “Condor” belongs to two distinct bird species but are both referred to as “New World” vultures

 The other condor species that caught my eye was the Andean Condor which is a South American bird usually seen on the Western side of the Andes.
 Although not at risk for extinction several zoos have begun breeding programs to make sure these beautiful birds don’t fade from the earth.